DominiquePaul/DSCS2020/Lecture 8/readme.md

 1. Choose "Select a CSV file on Cloud Storage"
 1. Click on browse, select your csv file and then continue
 1. GCP will now import the images.
 This may take a bit time
-1. When the improt is ready, click on Train and then on "start training".
+1. When the import is ready, click on Train and then on "start training".
 Give your model a name and keep "cloud hosted" selected
+1. Click on "models" in the AutoML menu on the left.
+1. Click on your model.
+You can view some statistics on how the training went.
+When you're done inspecting the metrics go to "Test % Use" and deploy the model
+1.

 ### Exercise